 Stay Safe Outside

 Stay out in the open if you're outdoors when an earthquake strikes, away from anything that could fall on you, such as buildings, power lines, trees and utility poles.
-Once you're outside, do not go in, as it's very dangerous to be near exterior walls and doorways.
+Once you're outside, do not try to go inside a building, as it's very dangerous to be near exterior walls and doorways.
 When driving during an earthquake, pull out of traffic and stop your car in the first safe place away from bridges, overpasses, poles and other hazards.
 Be aware of the dangers of post-earthquake events, including landslides in mountainous areas and tsunamis in coastal areas.

 Preparing for an Earthquake